yschen25/Revolut_Interview_Task/README.md

 When customer submit the currency exchange request, we need consider "Should we calculate money by the rate shows on the screen or by the instant rate?"

+There are two conditions :

-1. Calculate amount by the rate shows on the screen allows users knowing well about exactly how much money they sell/buy, but the rate might not the latest one.
+1. Calculate amount by the rate shows on the screen

+    Users knowing well about exactly how much money they sell / buy, but result of amount might not be the latest one.

-2. Calculate amount by instant rate allows users sell/buy the accurate amount, but it might confused the users.
+2. Calculate amount by instant rate

+    Users sell / buy the latest amount, but it might confused the users.

 On my previous e-commerce company, we used the rate shows on screen for calculating to prevent controversy.
-I think it depends on the company's policy.
+Considered about user experiences and amount precision I think it's can be discussed.